Nuclear Career Accelerator

 LEARN MORE - Industry-integrated learningIndustry-integrated learning strategies bridge the gap between academic theory and workplace application.
 Industry-focused projects and simulations provide essential learning experiences, while job readiness initiatives support seamless upskilling transitions.

-Program materials developed in collaboration and consultation with leading industry experts provide practical skills training and impart industry insights.
+Courses have been developed in collaboration with leading industry experts and offer practical skills training and valuable industry insights.

 Employer-led program design